isb-cgc/readthedocs/docs/source/sections/Tutorials/KidneyCancerDemo/KidneyCancerDemo.rst

    :scale: 30
    :align: center

-9)	Users can create notebook instances in both R or Python.
+7)	Users can create notebook instances in both R or Python.
 We’ll create our notebook in R.

 .. image:: GCP-Notebooks.png
    :scale: 30
    :align: center

-10)	 The Google Cloud AI platform R notebook environment looks very similar to other Jupyter notebook environments.
+8) The Google Cloud AI platform R notebook environment looks very similar to other Jupyter notebook environments.
 Users can create interactive R notebooks or simpler R console notebooks.

 .. image:: GCP-R-environment.png
    :scale: 30
    :align: center

 Here’s an example of an interactive R notebook.
+Click the image to enlarge it.

 .. image:: GCP-R-Notebook.png
    :scale: 30
    :align: center

-Copy each block into the R terminal.
-Click Run after each block to see the results.
+Enter or copy each block into the R terminal.
+Click **Run** after each block to see the results.

 .. code-block:: R